johnlwhiteman/pandoc-run-filter/README.md

 ## Troubleshooting Tips

+Nothing seems to work:

+* Make sure you that have pandoc installed
+* Run the tests to see if your environment is correct (see instructions above).

 Errors being generated from embedded scripts:

 * If you are seeing errors for embedded scripts, make sure that your script works as a standalone before inserting into the markdown.